Richard42Graham/WLED-Lion/instructions/instructions.md

 If you have already programmed your ESP8266, you can now attach it to the PCB.
 If you have not, you can attach it anyway, so it doesn't get lost in transport.

 Place the ESP8266 in the pin header as shown below.
 Make sure that non of the pins stick out, every pin has a hole it should go in.
-Its easy to pull out again and put it back in if its wrong.
+It is easy to pull out again and put it back in if it's wrong.

 ![](assets/16_esp01_on_pcb.jpg)